-It is a characteristic of the parish of Stoke Lacy that dwellings are interspersed with agricultural land, woods and green spaces.

-6.22 The NPPF includes a relatively new provision - the designation of Local Green Space to protect locally significant areas from development.
-This is set out in paragraphs 99 and 100.
-Paragraph 100 sets out the criteria for such designations:

-'The Local Green Space designation should only be used where the green space is:

-- a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land. - 6.23 The Issues and Options consultation provided an opportunity to ask residents whether they considered the NDP should identify any Local Green Spaces for protection.
+- 5.16 It is a characteristic of the Parish of Stoke Lacy that dwellings are interspersed with agricultural land, woods and green spaces. - 5.17 The NPPF includes a relatively new provision the designation of Local Green Space to protect locally significant areas from development.
+This is set out in paragraphs 101 to 103.
+Paragraph 102 sets out the criteria for such designations: 'The Local Green Space designation should only be used where the green space is: - a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land.'

+Consultation Responses

+5.18 The Issues and Options consultation provided an opportunity to ask residents whether they considered the NDP should identify any Local Green Spaces for protection.
 98% of respondents (64) agreed that the NDP should include one or more Local Green Spaces.
-Several suggestions were put forward including "Netherwood, the green space and traditional orchard near the village hall, the churchyard".
-When recreational green spaces are considered it is important that on-going maintenance is taken into account. - 6.24 The NDP Steering Group assessed the suggested candidate Local Green Spaces see Table 2.
+Several suggestions were put forward including Netherwood, the green space and traditional orchard near the Village Hall and the churchyard.

+5.19 The justifications for the candidate Local Green Spaces are set out in Table 1.

-Table 2 Local Green Space Assessment
+Table 1: Local Green Spaces